Creation, Evolution, and Christian Laypeople

 This does not mean that the Biblical author’s intent and the genre are always clear.
 Genesis 1 and the book of Ecclesiastes are two examples of places in the Bible where there will always be debate, because the signs are not crystal clear.
 But the principle is this–to assert that one part of Scripture shouldn’t be taken literally does not at all mean that no other parts should be either.

-Genre and Genesis 1
+Genesis 1 and genre

 So what genre is Genesis 1?
 Is it prose or poetry?
 In this case, that is a false choice.
 Edward J. Young, the conservative Hebrew expert who reads the six-days of Genesis 1 as historical, admits that Genesis 1 is written in “exalted, semi-poetical language”.1 On the one hand, it is a narrative that describes a succession of events, using the wayyigtol expression characteristic of prose, and it does not have the key mark of Hebrew poetry, namely parallelism.
 So for example, in Miriam’s Song of Exodus 15 we clearly see the signs of poetic recapitulation or restatement that is poetic parallelism: